robcarver17/pysystemtrade/docs/backtesting.md

 #### Costs config

-Should we use normalised Sharpe Ratio [costs](#costs), or the actual costs for instrument level p&l (we always use SR costs for forecasts)?
+Should we use normalised Sharpe Ratio [costs](#costs), or the actual costs for instrument level P&L (we always use SR costs for forecasts)?

 YAML: